-- A. Prune branches that are affected by temporary and permanent construction. - Prune trees to remain to compensate for root loss caused by damaging or cutting root system at the direction of the Owner and Architect.
-Provide subsequent maintenance during Contract period as recommended by arborist. - 2.
-Pruning Standards: Prune trees according to ANSI A300 (Part 1) and the following: - a.
-Type of Pruning: Cleaning. - b.
+- A. Prune branches that are affected by temporary and permanent construction. - 1.
+Prune trees to remain to compensate for root loss caused by damaging or cutting root system at the direction of the Owner and Architect.
+Provide subsequent maintenance during Contract period as recommended by arborist.

+- 2. Pruning Standards: Prune trees according to ANSI A300 (Part 1) and the following: - Type of Pruning: Cleaning. - b.
 Specialty Pruning: Restoration. - 3.
-Cut branches with sharp pruning instruments; do not break or chop. - 4.
-Apply pruning paint to wounds.
+Cut branches with sharp pruning instruments; do not break or chop. - Apply pruning paint to wounds. - B. Chip removed branches and spread over areas identified by Architect.